Introduction

 Goal Setting

-By setting measurable and achievable goals, an EM can drive the team to deliver impactful results that align with broader business objectives.
+An EM can drive the team to deliver impactful results aligned with broader business objectives by setting measurable and achievable goals.

 Cultural Integration